Dried Dates – meaning & use in Chinese cuisine

 Direction of Action (TCM) Spleen (脾), Stomach (胃), Heart (心)

-TCM Effects Nourish Qi, build blood, calm the spirit, harmonize the spleen
+TCM Effects (traditional) Nourish Qi, build blood, calm the spirit, harmonize the spleen

-Main Nutrients Natural sugars (fructose, glucose), fiber, potassium, magnesium, vitamin B6, iron (trace), polyphenols
+Main Nutrients Natural sugars (fructose, glucose), fiber, potassium, magnesium, vitamin B6, iron (trace), polyphenols, polysaccharides, triterpenoids

 Caloric Value ~ 277 kcal per 100 g (dried)

 In the Five-Element Theory, the red date belongs to Earth – nourishing, harmonizing, stabilizing.
 Its sweet taste without bitterness makes it a universal harmonizer in TCM formulations.
 It softens the bitter taste of herbs and binds ingredients in soups and teas.
-For more on Five-Element Nutrition and its significance, see our Basics Section of the Health Hub.
+For more on Five-Element Nutrition, see our Basics Section of the Health Hub.

 Botany & Origin

-For international cuisine and export markets, both types are often sold as „Chinese dried dates.“ They share a natural sweetness due to high fructose and glucose concentrations in the dried state and a notable polyphenol content, which fundamentally distinguishes them from refined sugar.
+For international cuisine and export markets, both types are often sold as „Chinese dried dates.“ They share a natural sweetness due to high fructose and glucose concentrations in the dried state, as well as a notable polyphenol content that distinguishes them fundamentally from refined sugar.
 Similar to lotus root, dates in Chinese cuisine function both as a remedy and a delicacy.

 Main Effects Scientifically

-3. Potassium and Cardiovascular Health: With about 696 mg of potassium per 100 g, dried dates are one of the best plant-based sources of potassium – alongside bananas, legumes, and leafy greens.
-Potassium regulates blood pressure by counteracting sodium and is essential for heart rhythm and muscle contraction.
+5. Potassium and Cardiovascular Relevance: With approximately 696 mg of potassium per 100 g (dried), dates are among the richest plant-based potassium sources.
+Potassium regulates blood pressure by counteracting sodium and is essential for heart rhythm – a well-established relationship in nutritional science, independent of the specific TCM indication.

-4. Blood Building (Iron + B6 + Folate): In TCM, the red date is a classic „blood-building“ remedy.
-Modern analysis shows that while the iron content is not dramatically high (about 0.9 mg/100 g), the combination of iron, vitamin B6, and folate is relevant for healthy blood formation.
-Combining with vitamin C-rich foods (like broccolini) significantly increases iron absorption.
+6. Blood Building (Iron + B6 + Folate): In TCM, the red date is a classic „blood-building“ remedy.
+Modern analysis shows no dramatically high iron content (approx. 0.9 mg/100 g), but a meaningful combination of iron, vitamin B6, and folate collectively relevant for healthy blood formation.
+Combining with vitamin C-rich foods (like broccolini) significantly enhances non-heme iron absorption.

 Culinary Use – In the ChinaYung Kitchen